Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Application to Breast Cancer

 \subsection{Data}

 We obtained data of patients in Ontario who had a new breast cancer diagnosis between 2010 and 2016.
 Their clinical activities were recorded from as early as 2006 until as late as January 2020 or death.
 We excluded patients who had a missing or invalid health insurance number.
 Patients who received a clinical diagnosis only, had no treatment or other healthcare activities, or were diagnosed by autopsy or at the time of death were also excluded.
 We omitted patients with previous cancer (except for basal and squamous cell skin cancers) any time before diagnosis since any prior cancer may alter a patient's diagnosis and treatment pathway.
-Patients with a second cancer occurring less than two years after the breast cancer were also removed as the diagnosis of a new cancer can affect the treatment follow-ups.
-We also excluded patients who died within one year of diagnosis or did not have all the covariates to be used in survival analysis (See Section \ref{sec:survival}).
+We are unable to definitively identify patients with cancer recurrence due to data limitations.
+Therefore, we chose to exclude patients with a second cancer (of any type) occurring less than two years after the breast cancer as the diagnosis of a new cancer can affect the treatment follow-ups.
+We also excluded patients who died within 15 months of diagnosis or did not have all the covariates to be used in survival analysis (See Section \ref{sec:survival}).

 Our dataset includes the assigned subgroup for each patient.
 Since subgroup 1 comprises only 0.0025\% of patients, making it impossible to validate the concordance metric using the survival analysis, we omit this subgroup from our analysis and focus on subgroups 2 to 9.
 The final cohort contains 47,312 patients, with subgroup 2 being the largest with approximately 48\% of patients.
 For subsequent analyses, we split the patient data into two sets.
 The ``training" set contains patients diagnosed in 2010-2012 (approximately 40\% of the data) and the ``testing" set contains patients diagnosed in 2013-2016 (approximately 60\% of the data).
 The training set will be used to learn the arc costs in the network and the testing set will be used for out-of-sample analyses.
 Table \ref{tab:datasplit} shows the number of data points in each subgroup in the training and testing datasets.